BENNI-GITHUB/project-03-Benni-Auto/TESTING.md

 + *I don't Want to be able to change or delete any reviews*

-To respect the users rights, Admin cannot change or delete any reviews and Admin is just a viewer for this page.
+To respect the users’ rights, Admin cannot change or delete any reviews and Admin is just a viewer for this page.

 ![testing from user stories](documentation/Testing/testing-30.png)
 ---